sstarr77/economic_resilience_group_project/.ipynb_checkpoints/README-checkpoint.md

 ---

 ### File Structure
 In an effort to provide both clean and efficient notebooks, and also more detailed notebooks, we have provided both within this repository.
 The notebooks found in the main project directory can be considered our Production level notebooks; however, if you would like to see more of the working processes, please refer to the `Development` directory.
+In either the Production level notebooks or Development, the order of which the notebooks should be ran are ordered from 00 - 03.

 ```
 project